Lucarda/Lucarda.github.io/README.md

 ----------------

 Files here can be browsed via https://lucarda.github.io./ .
-I opted dejavu font just to not decide anything.
-This of course can be changed.
 You can test how it renders on the Desktop, tablet or Phone.